 Background

-Meeting since February 2020, the Port Kembla Hydrogen Hub group facilitated by Department of Regional NSW is seeing the ambitious Vision of creating Australia’s first 5GW+ green hydrogen hub realised with over $700m in supportive major energy projects to be completed by the end of 2024.
+Meeting since February 2020, the Port Kembla Hydrogen Hub group is seeing the ambitious Vision of creating Australia’s first 5GW+ green hydrogen hub realised with $1.7bn of green hydrogen production projects proposed and $750m+ in enabling energy infrastructure projects completed.
 Port Kembla’s superiority as a green hydrogen hub is based on the following key advantages:

 Advantage #2 – Demand: Multiple large scale potential uses in power generation, transport mobility, gas network injection, industry and export.
 Options for sector coupling to de-risk major projects and maximise existing and new enabling infrastructure.